IsaacWild/portfolio-site/README.md

 I am also using bun as my javascript runtime!

-I am also adding this part to show a merge conflict in a tutorial I am making!
+I am also adding this part to show a fake merge conflict in a tutorial I am making!